 - Sign up for our PCHD E-NEWS to be notified about all updates regarding COVID-19 and Vaccines.

-BOOKING AN APPOINTMENT FOR THOSE AGES 6 MONTHS to 11 YEARS :
+APPOINTMENTS FOR 6 MONTHS to 11 YEARS ONLY:

 Please use the appointment scheduler below to schedule appointments.